-‘The Phantom Horsewoman’ by Thomas Hardy is a four stanza poem which is separated into sets of nine lines.
-The stanzas each follow a consistent and structured rhyme scheme of abcbcbcaa, that varies according to the poet’s choice as the poem progresses.
+‘The Phantom Horsewoman’ by Thomas Hardy is a four stanza poem that is separated into sets of nine lines.
+The stanzas each follow a consistent and structured rhyme scheme of abcbcbcaa, which varies according to the poet’s choice as the poem progresses.

 The poem begins with the speaker stating that he knows of a “Queer” man who he always notices standing on a beach, within a cave, staring out at the surf.
 While they do not know for sure, those who know him believe he studies a vision of a woman riding a horse.
 This is a sight that haunts him throughout his days, not only when he is at the shore.

 In the last section of the poem, the speaker describes how the woman seen by the man is as perfect as she was on the day in which the vision was reality.
 The man on the other hand, he appears as if he has laboured all his life.

 Analysis of The Phantom Horsewoman

 Queer are the ways of a man I know: